-In 2023, we made substantial progress in projects related to reducing expenses.
+In 2024, we made substantial progress in projects related to reducing expenses.
 We believe that the projects have somewhat mitigated the impact of economic instability and prices during the periods under review.
-The projects have allowed us to implement new cost savings initiatives and to consolidate those already in place, in the following areas: efficient point of sale operations, improvements in productivity, platform efficiency, efficient supply and logistical efficiencies (for example, closing our facility in San Agustín de Guadalix in order to update the fresh products platforms), and in the area of indirect expenses (for example, in our negotiations with third parties).
+The projects have allowed us to implement new cost savings initiatives and to consolidate those already in place, in the following areas: efficient point of sale operations, improvements in productivity, platform efficiency, efficient supply and logistical efficiencies (for example, the automation of our Son Morro platform in Balearic Islands), and in the area of indirect expenses (for example, in our negotiations with third parties).
 These efficiency projects included improvements in our energy efficiency, such as the installing of LED lights and cold rooms throughout our store network.
 These efficiency projects and the associated cost savings have allowed us to be more aggressive in our pricing policy and improve our price positioning as against other competitors.
-For instance, revenue per square meter increased by $\notin$ 579 from $\notin$ 3,819 per square meter for the fiscal year 2021 to $\notin$ 4,398 per square meter for the fiscal year 2023.
+For instance, revenue per square meter increased by 6898 from 63,819 per square meter for the fiscal year 2021 to 64,716 per square meter for the fiscal year 2024.